 There are over 8,000 members with a lot of experience on tap, it’s a great place to get an insight (by simply listening) or direct advice (by asking) on anything to do with AQE or GL – from the transfer process or even asking for support on a particular question which you may be struggling with at home (these are my personal favourite type of posts).

 Manage Silly Mistakes

-Check out the full blog post dedicated to Removing Silly Mistakes as it gives you all the details on how to manage mistakes with the ultimate aim of removing these in time for the big day.
+This section will give you a rough idea of the process to remove silly mistakes, but check out the full blog post dedicated to Removing Silly Mistakes as it gives you all the details on how to manage these mistakes with the ultimate aim of removing them completely.

 Don’t just think they will magically disappear and the sooner you get started with a systematic approach, the greater your chances of success.

 The blog focuses on a 5-Stage Process and has a great track record in supporting continuous improvement throughout the transfer cycle.

 - Identify The Silly Mistake

 This isn’t a sales pitch, but I know that the The Transfer Tutor App offers real value to the children who use it and I’m always receiving very positive messages from parents saying that it really takes the edge off the pressure of revision and genuinely makes learning fun as the child does it on their device.